 Causes of a Red Spot on Eye

 Your eyes are some of the most vulnerable parts of your body.
 Finding a red spot on your eye can be very alarming, especially when you don't know what caused it.
 Red spots on the eye are called subconjunctival hemorrhage, which is basically bleeding in the eye.
-Most of the time, subconjuntival hemorrhage happens spontaneously.
-Subconjunctival hemorrhages are painless and usually harmless, and does not cause any light sensitivity or vision loss.
+Most of the time, the bleeding happens spontaneously.
+Subconjunctival hemorrhages are painless, usually harmless, and do not cause any light sensitivity or vision loss.
 They are very common and will usually clear up in about a week.

 What Exactly Is Subconjunctival Hemorrhage?

-According to Martha A. Simpson, Associate Professor of Family Medicine at Ohio University College of Osteopathic Medicine, the meaning of the term subconjunctiva hemorrhage is:
+According to Martha A. Simpson, Associate Professor of Family Medicine at Ohio University College of Osteopathic Medicine, the definition of a subconjunctiva hemorrhage is: